Lake Wabby great walk camp sites

 Getting there and getting around

-Lake Wabby walkers' camp is on K'gari (Fraser Island), 15km off the coast of Hervey Bay and about 300km north of Brisbane.
+Lake Wabby walkers' camp is on K'gari, 15km off the coast of Hervey Bay and about 300km north of Brisbane.

-- The walkers' camp is on the Fraser Island Great Walk, 12km east of Lake McKenzie walkers' camp, 16.2km south of Valley of the Giants walkers' camp and 4.1km along Lake Wabby walk.
+- The walkers' camp is on the K'gari Great Walk, 12km east of Lake McKenzie walkers' camp, 16.2km south of Valley of the Giants walkers' camp and 4.1km along Lake Wabby walk.

 Getting to K'gari